DataCompetency/PythonAdvanced/README.md

 ### Create a Github account

-In order to follow the github crash course being part of this seminar, you should have your own github account.
-If you don't have one, signup beforehand.
+In order to follow the course on GitHub, consider to create your own GitHub account.